utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 <img src="images/pic09.png">
 </figure>

-### Basic usage of Remo
+### Basic Usage of Remo

-1. Go to the Remo site on your browser and register your name, email address, organization name and other information to create a room.
+1. Go to the [Remo site](https://remo.co/) on your browser and register your name, email address, organization name and other information to create a room.
 2. Once you are in the room, you can sit down at one of the tables and start a conversation.

-### What you can do with Remo
+### What You Can Do With Remo

-1. In-table conferencing: Remo provides most of the basic tools that are built into conferencing tools such as Zoom, including video calling, voice chat, text chat, conference recording, whiteboard tools, raising hands, and more.
+1. **In-table conferencing**: Remo provides most of the basic tools that are built into conferencing tools such as Zoom, including video calling, voice chat, text chat, conference recording, whiteboard tools, raising hands, and more.
-2. Event creation: You can set up events on Remo in advance, and invite others to them by getting and sharing an invitation URL.
+2. **Event creation**: You can set up events on Remo in advance, and invite others to them by getting and sharing an invitation URL.
-Presentation: The organizer can give a presentation, using tools such as screen sharing, video sharing, whiteboard, timer, and many others.
+3. **Presentation**: The organizer can give a presentation, using tools such as screen sharing, video sharing, whiteboard, timer, and many others.

 ### References